rzhao97/NBA-Shots-Analysis/README.md

 </p>
 The biggest difference between a shot taken in a NBA game and practice shot is that there are defenders.
 In both scatterplots above, there is a large amount of made shots where the closest defender is far away caused by steals or fast breaks.
 Disregarding the shots were the defender is really far, the shot distance appears to be an important factor in if the shot is made or missed while the made and missed shots are evenly distributed thoughout the countdown of the shot clock.
 Which concurs with what was seen the the previous histograms.

+**Shot Distance and Shot Clock Compared to Closest Defender Distance**
 <p align='center'>
 <img src="images/twothreedefdist.png">
 </p>